live-book/atlanta-dupr/vue-root/docs/activity/README.md

 - Players play with the same partner for the entire event.
 - A fixed-partner team plays with an opposing team that may be a fixed or switching partner team.

-We have started to experiment with fixed-partner format as an option at Piedmont Fitness Center (not at Cross Crees).
+We have started to experiment with fixed-partner format as an option at Piedmont Fitness Center (not at Cross Creek).
 The fixed-partner format offers opportunities for players who are interested in
 - practicing pickleball skills with a partner
 - practicing for tournament(s) with a partner.